strapdata/elassandra/docs/elassandra/source/limitations.rst

 * Elasticsearch snapshot and restore operations are disabled (See Elassandra backup and restore in operations).
 * Elasticsearch Ingest node is not supported (Use the cassandra driver to safely ingest your data).
 * Elasticsearch shrink API is not supported.
+* copy_to is not supported.
+* range field is not supported.

 Cassandra limitations
 ---------------------